Chhattisgarh: Congress leading in bypoll to Khairagarh Assembly seat | Politics

 - India

-Counting of votes for the bypoll to Khairagarh Assembly seat in Chhattisgarh began on Saturday morning and as per the early trends, the Congress candidate is leading by a margin of 1,242 votes, officials said.
+The Congress candidate has been maintaining a significant lead by a margin of over 15,000 votes in the Khairagarh Assembly bypoll, where the counting was underway on Saturday, officials said.

-Both the ruling Congress and opposition BJP in the state are eyeing to win the seat that falls in the Naxal-hit Rajnandgaon district, where by-election was necessitated after Janata Congress Chhattisgarh (J) MLA Devvrat Singh died in November last year.
+Both the ruling Congress and opposition BJP are eyeing victory in the constituency, which falls in naxal-hit Rajnandgaon district, where by-election was necessitated after Janata Congress Chhattisgarh (J) MLA and former MP Devvrat Singh died in November last year.

-''The counting of votes in the bypoll held on April 12 in Khairagarh seat began at 8 am at the godwon of state seeds development corporation here,'' a poll official said.
+“The counting of votes in the bypoll held on April 12 in Khairagarh seat, which began at 8 am at the godown of the state seeds development corporation here, was smoothly underway,” a poll official said.

-As per the early trends, Yashoda Verma of the Congress was leading by a margin of 1,242 votes against his nearest rival Komal Janghel of the BJP after three rounds of counting, he said.
+After the 15th round of counting, Yashoda Verma of the Congress was leading by a margin of 15,633 votes against his nearest rival Komal Janghel of the BJP after three rounds of counting, he said.

-Verma secured 4,436 votes, while Janghel bagged 3,194 votes after the initial rounds of counting.
-JCC (J) candidate Narendra Soni has secured 49 votes, he said.

-Postal ballots were first taken up for counting followed by votes cast in the EVMs, the official said, adding that the entire process will be done in 21 rounds.
+Postal ballots were first taken up for counting followed by votes cast in the EVMs, the official said, adding the entire process will go on 14 tables in 21 rounds.

-A total of 10 contestants were in the fray, but political experts feel that this time the fight is virtually between the ruling Congress and opposition BJP as the JCC (J) has lost its appeal after the demise of Ajit Jogi in 2020.
+Ten contestants are in the fray, but the political commentators feel this time the fight is virtually between the ruling Congress and opposition BJP, as the JCC (J) has lost its appeal after the demise of Ajit Jogi in 2020.

-Devvrat Singh, who belonged to the erstwhile royal family of Khairagarh, quit Congress in 2017 and joined former JCC (J) the next year.
+Devvrat Singh, who belonged to the erstwhile royal family of Khairagarh, quit the Congress in 2017 and joined former JCC (J) the next year.
 He contested the 2018 Assembly polls on the JCC(J) ticket from Khairagarh.
-He defeated BJP candidate Komal Janghel by a thin margin of 870 votes.
+He defeated BJP candidate Janghel by a narrow margin of 870 votes.

-However, stakes are high for the ruling Congress, as it is fighting to retain this seat, which was once considered as its bastion.
-Congress has promised the people to make Khairagarh a district if it wins the seat.
+However, stakes are high for the ruling Congress, as it is fighting to retain this seat which was once considered as its bastion.
+The Congress has promised the people to make Khairagarh a district if it wins the seat.

-In the 2018 assembly polls in Chhattisgarh, the Congress registered a landslide victory winning 68 seats in the 90-member House decimating the BJP to 15.
-The JCC (J) and Bahujan Samaj Party (BSP) had bagged 5 and 2 seats respectively.
-Subsequently, the state witnessed bypolls to three assembly seats which were won by Congress, improving its tally to 70 in the assembly.
+In the 2018 Assembly polls, the Congress registered a landslide victory winning 68 seats in the 90-member House decimating the BJP to 15.
+The JCC (J) and Bahujan Samaj Party (BSP) had bagged five and two seats respectively.
+Subsequently, the state witnessed bypolls to three Assembly seats, which were won by the Congress, improving its tally to 70 in the Assembly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)